The Shipping Law Review: Ship Finance

-While the financing of ships is as ancient as international trade itself, the way that financing is done has continuously evolved over history and continues to change today – maybe at a faster pace than ever.
-In recent years the types of financing products available has become increasingly diverse and the financiers offering them include, to name a few, banks, leasing houses and emission control areas, as well as bond and equity markets.
+The financing of ships is as ancient as international trade itself, but the way that financing is done has continuously evolved over history and continues to change today – maybe at a faster pace than ever.
+The types of financing products available has become increasingly diverse and the financiers offering them include, to name a few, banks, leasing houses and emission control areas, as well as bond and equity markets.

 Consequently, the lender's obligation to lend is its only material obligation and, as far as the lender is concerned, the loan agreement will chiefly concern itself with the manner in which the loan is advanced and how the lender deals with information concerning the borrower.
 On the other hand, the borrower's obligation to repay the loan will be augmented by other obligations to preserve the lender's security and to keep the lender informed about the borrower, the borrower's business and the operation of the ship.